ahgamut/gcc/README.md

   compile-time constant, which it isn't
-* this patch activates and avoids the "error" by providing a temporary `int32_t` constant to the AST, which you can provide via a `#define __tmpcosmo_SIGILL` in your code, or let the patch choose it automatically
+* this patch activates and avoids the "error" by providing a temporary `int32_t` constant to the AST, which you can provide via a `#define __tmpcosmo_SIGILL` in your code, or let the patch choose it automatically with values starting from 15840000
 * after the complete AST has been constructed, this patch walks through the AST rewriting subtrees wherever the patch was activated earlier: `switch` statements are rewritten into `if-else` statements (with appropriate `goto`s